TatsanaiJoEz007/TatsanaiJoEz007/README.md

 I am  Computer Engineering Dept student at university.
 Rajamangala Technology Srivijaya.

-* 🌍  I'm based in Songklha Thailand
+* 🌍  I'm live in Songklha Thailand
 * ✉️  You can contact me at [tatsanai.n@rmutsvmail.com](mailto:tatsanai.n@rmutsvmail.com)
 * ⚡  im like anything is physics , astronomy , nature cuz It can be proven scientifically.